ThePrimeagen/fem-algos/lessons/02-part-1-getting-familiar/A-ts-go-rust-fundamentals.md

 In general TypeScript uses exceptions for control flow and with promises its a mix of value vs throwing due to `.catch`.

+not all errors can be caught and will just simply blow up somewhere...

 <br />
 <br />
 <br />